shifty0g/net-check/README.md

 a simple bash script to check network connectivity and set various other network things nothing special just to make things a little eaiser becasue im lazy

+This is still a work in progress so may be a bit rough around the edges

 Features
 --------------
 * Set Static IP